ultraq/thymeleaf-layout-dialect/README.md

 ### 1.0.3
  - Added a `layout:include` attribute which works like `th:include` but allows for the passing of element fragments to the included page.
- - Updated Thymeleaf dependency from version 2.0.8 to 2.0.11 due to a required API change in 2.0.11.
  - Resolved [Issue #3](thymeleaf-layout-dialect/issues/3), allowing `th:with`
    local variable declarations made in the decorator page to be visible in content pages during processing.